Thyroid Eye Disease

-In TED, the antibodies produced attack the tissues behind the eyes, causing a cascade of reactions that cause inflammation and swelling.
+In TED, the antibodies produced to attack the tissues behind the eyes, causing a cascade of reactions that cause inflammation and swelling.
 These same antibodies can attack the thyroid gland, which is a small gland in the neck that produces hormones that control the speed of chemical processes (metabolism) in your body.

-Commonly, a thyroid disorder, particularly hyperthyroidism (overactive thyroid) or Graves disease, is diagnosed before TED and it may be the endocrinologist or GP who is treating your thyroid problem that refers you to an eye doctor.
+Commonly, a thyroid disorder, particularly hyperthyroidism (overactive thyroid) or Graves disease, is diagnosed before TED and it may be the endocrinologist or GP who is treating the thyroid problem that refers you to an eye doctor.

 A significant proportion of people develop TED before they have thyroid disease and these people can be more difficult to detect as their thyroid function blood tests are normal.
-Their thyroid antibody tests are usually raised, but this is only discovered if specifically requested when doing the blood test; unlike thyroid function tests they are not a routinely performed blood test.
+Their thyroid antibody tests are usually raised, but this is only discovered if specifically requested when doing the blood test; unlike thyroid function tests they are not routinely performed blood tests.

 Occasionally TED develops in people who never had and never develop a thyroid disorder.
 TED can also occur before or after hypothyroidism (underactive thyroid).

 TED can affect different people in different ways, ranging from mild disease (the most common) to severe, sight-threatening disease.

 - Red eyes